Damion Square

-Damion DaShon Square (born February 6, 1989) is an American football defensive tackle who is a free agent.
-He played college football at Alabama and signed as an undrafted free agent by the Philadelphia Eagles in 2013.
+Damion DaShon Square (born February 6, 1989) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was signed as an undrafted free agent by the Philadelphia Eagles in 2013.

-High school career
+Early life

 He was ranked as the ninth overall linebacker prospect in the nation by Scout.com.
 He also was ranked as the 55th best prospect in the state of Texas by Rivals.com.
 He was selected to the Preseason All-Greater Team before his senior season at high school.
 He was selected to the All-Greater Houston team while at high school.
 He also was named to the third team of Dave Campbell's Texas Football Magazine's Super Team.

 College career

 He played college football at Alabama.
 In his sophomore season, he finished the season with 27 tackles and 3 sacks.
 He finished his last two seasons with a total of 65 tackles, 4.5 sacks, and 2 pass deflections.
 On July 19, 2012, he was selected to the preseason all-SEC second team prior to his senior season.
 Square was a three-time national champion with the Crimson Tide during his college career.